moves-rwth/storm/documentation/usage/properties.md

 ### Nondeterministic Models

 For nondeterministic models, the formula can (and sometimes needs to) specify whether it refers to minimal or maximal probabilities.
-Since there is no information on how the nondeterminism in the models is to be resolved, storm needs information on whether it should resolve the choices to *minimize* or *maximize* the values.
+Since there is no information on how the nondeterminism in the models is to be resolved, Storm needs information on whether it should resolve the choices to *minimize* or *maximize* the values.
 That is, you cannot write `P=?
 [F a]`, but have to either write `Pmin=?
 [F a]` or `Pmax=?
 [F a]`.
 While you can also specify `min` and `max` when comparing to a probability threshold, it's not necessary to do it.
 By default, if the comparison operator `{op}` is `<` or `<=`, then the probability is maximized and otherwise minimized.
 The reasoning is the following: if the property holds in a state, then no matter which resolution of nondeterminism is taken, the probability will always be below (or equal) to the threshold value.

 ## Reward extensions

-To measure rewards (or costs) in models, storm supports extensions of the aforementioned logics.
+To measure rewards (or costs) in models, Storm supports extensions of the aforementioned logics.
 More specifically, there are the following reward formulae, where `a` is a [state formula](#state-formulae)

 - `I=k` is the expected reward obtained in time point `k`.
 - `C<=k` is the expected reward obtained up until time point `k`.